 As a Cayman Islands exempted company, we are not obliged by the Companies Law to call shareholders' annual general meetings.
 Our post-IPO memorandum and articles of association provide that we may (but are not obliged to) in each year hold a general meeting as our annual general meeting in which case we will specify the meeting as such in the notices calling it, and the annual general meeting will be held at such time and place as may be determined by our directors.
+We, however, will hold an annual shareholders' meeting during each fiscal year, as required by the [New York Stock Exchange]/[Nasdaq Global Select Market] rules.

 Cayman Islands law provides shareholders with only limited rights to requisition a general meeting, and does not provide shareholders with any right to put any proposal before a general meeting.
 However, these rights may be provided in a company's articles of association.
-Our post-IPO memorandum and articles of association allow any two or more of our shareholders, who together hold shares which carry in aggregate not less than one-third (1/3rd) of all votes attaching to all of the issued and outstanding shares of our company, to requisition an extraordinary general meeting of our shareholders, in which case the directors are obliged to call such meeting and to put the resolutions so requisitioned to a vote at such meeting; however, our post-IPO memorandum and articles of association do not provide our shareholders with any right to put any proposals before annual general meetings or extraordinary general meetings not called by such shareholders.
+Our post-IPO memorandum and articles of association allow our shareholders to requisition a special meeting of the shareholders, in which case the directors are obliged to call such meeting and to put the resolutions so requisitioned to a vote at such meeting; however, our post-IPO memorandum and articles of association do not provide our shareholders with any right to put any proposals before annual general meetings or extraordinary general meetings not called by such shareholders.

-A quorum required for a meeting of shareholders consists of one or more shareholders, who together hold shares which carry in aggregate not less than one-third (1/3rd) of all votes attaching to all issued and outstanding shares of our company that carry the right to vote at such general meeting, present in person or by proxy or, if a corporation or other non-natural person, by its duly authorized representative.
+A quorum required for a meeting of shareholders consists of [one or more shareholders holding not less than one-third of all paid up voting share capital of our company] present in person or by proxy or, if a corporation or other non-natural person, by its duly authorized representative.
 Advance notice of at least seven calendar days is required for the convening of our annual general meeting and other shareholders meetings.